Yeat: Early life

-Noah Olivier Smith was born on February 26, 2000, in Irvine, California.
-Smith is of Romanian descent through his mother and Mexican and European-American descent through his father.
-In an interview with Our Generation Music, he stated his paternal grandmother is from Mexico and is from the Mexican city of Tijuana while his paternal grandfather is white but he does not know what his grandfather's specific ethnic background is.
-Yeat has two brothers, Luca and Ethan.
-Yeat spent his early childhood in Fullerton, California before he and his family moved to Portland, Oregon, he attended Lakeridge High School in Lake Oswego, Oregon.
-After graduating, Yeat moved to New York City to pursue his music career before eventually moving to Los Angeles, where he currently lives.
+Noah Olivier Smith was born on February 26, 2000, in Irvine, California to a Romanian mother and an American father of British and Mexican descent.
+His paternal grandmother is Mexican and from the city of Tijuana while his grandfather is British-American.
+Yeat has two younger brothers.
+Yeat spent his early childhood in Fullerton, California before he and his family moved to Portland, Oregon, where he attended Lakeridge High School in the nearby town of Lake Oswego.
+After finishing high school, Yeat briefly moved to New York City before returning to the Greater Los Angeles area in pursuit of a music career.